Carnegie Endowment for International Peace

 Discuss the impact this has had on two countries in the region and strategies that will help move these

-6. South Asia Program.
+countries toward a better future. - South Asia Program.
 (Please respond to just ONE of the two following questions).
 What factors

 explain why, in many democracies, poor people continue to receive poor public services, despite